mmeis/Education/pro_point_ideas.md

      1. WiCyS (Women in Cybersecurity) Mentorship
      1. CMCP (International Consortium of Minority Cybersecurity Professionals)
      1. Through another org or individual
+7. Become a member and write about one of the resources of the Cyber Students Organization
+     1. A free membership is available here: https://www.cyberstudents.org/
-7. Sign up as a member of InfraGard:
+9. Sign up as a member of InfraGard:
      1.	https://www.infragardnational.org/
-8. Suggest an organization to your instructor
+10. Suggest an organization to your instructor

 ### News and Information (0 – 1)
 1. Sign up for the SecFraudOps Newsletter